Two alternative Eastward routes:

 Examples of how buoys are sourced and supplied include:

-- Companies like JFC Marine fabricate top marks and navigation posts and manufacture mooring buoys.
+Companies like JFC Marine fabricate top marks and navigation posts and manufacture mooring buoys.

-- Hydrosphere, a marine equipment supplier, has provided racing marker buoys to sailing clubs on the Isle of Wight.
+Hydrosphere, a marine equipment supplier, has provided racing marker buoys to sailing clubs on the Isle of Wight.

 Now, you have to retrace the route in order to visit London City Island, on your way to CANNING TOWN

 LONDON CITY ISLAND.
-Historically GOOD LUCK HOPE
+Historically GOODLUCK HOPE

 Welcome to Canning Town!